Jlian2022/Course-scheduler/README.md

 [CourseSchedulerPart2.pdf](https://github.com/user-attachments/files/19239583/CourseSchedulerPart2.pdf)

+How to use code:

+step 1: Install java

+Step 2 download all the code and database

+step 3: connect to database

+step 4: run the MainFrame.java code

 It is your responsibility if you copy or work on this project dishonestly.
 Any violation of academic integrity will result in consequences as per the Penn State policy, and I will not be involved in any repercussions.